wp-plugins/bepro-listings-business-directory/readme.txt

 [alpha_list]

 Remember, you can also still use all of the other shortcodes included with BePro Listings.
-There are too many to list here, check out documentation link above or the BePro Listings page here on wordpress.org.
 Ultimately, this plugin provides the layout you need and BePro Listings provides all of the other functionality.

 == Installation ==